kevinburke/doony/CONTRIBUTING.md

 Hello!
 I'm glad you're interested in contributing to Doony.

+## Installing dependencies

+In the top level of the project, run `make install`.
+Doony depends on node.js to perform Javascript syntax checking and minification of the source code.
+Doony also depends on Python to provide a server for testing changes locally.
+These files will all be installed in subdirectories of the `doony` project.

 ## The current build pipeline

 If you'd like to edit Javascript, edit the file in `src/theme.js`.
-You then want to run `make install watch`, which will concatenate this file with ProgressCircle, and minify it.
+You then want to run `make js`, which will concatenate this file with ProgressCircle, and minify it.

 If you'd like to edit the CSS, edit the file at `src/doony.scss`.
-This gets compiled to `doony.css` and `doony.min.css`.
+You then want to run `make css`, which will compile the file to `doony.css` and `doony.min.css`.

 A brief picture: